NEET/JEE Coaching Scholarship

 Answer:

-The answer is the option (ii).
-Number of solute particles determines its colligative properties.
+The answer is option (ii).
+The number of solute particles determines its colligative properties.

 Question:9